rahul7976/filament/README.md

 Make sure the environment variable `ANDROID_HOME` points to the location of your Android SDK.

-By default our build system will attempt to compile the Java bindings.
+By default, our build system will attempt to compile the Java bindings.
 To do so, the environment variable `JAVA_HOME` should point to the location of your JDK.

 When building for WebGL, you'll also need to set `EMSDK`.
 See [WebAssembly](#webassembly).